 It is well documented that headaches can be caused by pain referred from disorders in the upper part of the neck.
 We call these types of headaches cervicogenic i.e. coming from the cervical spine.
-At first this is not something that most people would normally consider but actually the nerves in the upper part of the neck share junctions (synapses) in the brain stem with the sensory nerves that supply the head and face, the trigeminal nerves.
-Disturbances in these shared synapses can easily be a source of head pain as these two sets of information become blurred.
+At first this is not something that most people would normally consider but actually the nerves in the upper part of the neck link directly to a part of the brain that we know is sensitised in people with headaches, the trigeminocervical nucleus.

-“I suffered daily headaches for over 10 years before a neurologist referred me to Nick at HFS Clinics.
+“I suffered daily headaches for over 10 years before a neurologist referred me to HFS.
 Gentle manipulation of my neck started to ease the pain almost immediately.
 I was also shown how to correct my posture and set up my work station properly and I have not had a headache for over a year” (Stephanie – Insurance Broker)